tsmanner/parity/docs/algorithm.md

 generate parity functions with the loop unrolled, and constant data masks to apply to input data before processing.
 Any parity calculation with data width known at compile time can be described in this way.
-There are some other benefits to using the `Parity` strut, which can be found on the [Why This Library?](why.md) page.
+There are some other benefits to using the `Parity` struct, which can be found on the [Why This Library?](why.md) page.